 Pouring of Concrete

 After the forms are shaped, high-quality concrete is poured into the structure.
-The cast is later removed to make way for a hard-concrete structure backed by wall strengthening steel.
-These aluminium bodies can be reused for nearly 250 times, which means minimum wastage from the construction site.
+The cast is later removed to make way for a hard-concrete structure backed by wall-strengthening steel.
+These aluminium bodies can be reused nearly 250 times, which means minimum wastage from the construction site.

 Limitations of Mivan Formwork:

-- Services after completing become somewhat difficult due to the small breadth of components.
+• Services after completion become somewhat difficult due to the small breadth of components.

 A kind of aluminium formwork, Mivan shuttering has travelled across the globe and proved to be an economical variant to the traditional method of construction which is labour-intensive and time-taking.
 Mivan construction is economical when it is a large construction.
 The use of bricks is totally eliminated and all the components, that is beams, walls, slabs, staircases, etc., is made of concrete.
 Just like modular kitchens have replaced the traditional ones lending greater space efficiency, aesthetic appeal and time-saving, Mivan formwork has helped the real estate sector with easy assembling and quicker construction.
 So, the decision is yours on how you would like your house to be built, but know this, no matter what you decide, we at NoBrokers can guide you throughout.
 You can start your home search by clicking the link below, if you need help you can even drop us a comment below.